dotnet/runtime/docs/design/features/DynamicPgo.md

 For dynamic PGO the probes need to write their data into some sort of storage pool that lives as long as the associated method.

 The current prototype (TieredPGO) has the runtime allocate a fixed-sized slab for profile data.
 As each method is instrumented during Tier0, a chunk of this slab is reserved for that method.
-The jit fills in key bits of keying and schema information, and bakes the addresses of the counter slots into the individual probes.
+The JIT fills in key bits of keying and schema information, and bakes the addresses of the counter slots into the individual probes.
 As the instrumented method runs these slots accumulate the counts.
 If the slab fills up then subsequently jitted Tier0 methods simply aren't instrumented.

-When a Tier1 method is jitted, the jit asks the runtime to find the associated profile data; this currently uses the keying information to search the slab, and returns the reserved section.
-The jit then reads the values from the section.
+When a Tier1 method is jitted, the JIT asks the runtime to find the associated profile data; this currently uses the keying information to search the slab, and returns the reserved section.
+The JIT then reads the values from the section.

 Note the Tier0 method may still be running when the Tier1 rejit happens, so it's possible for the count data to be changing as the Tier1 rejit is reading it.
-This may cause issues for count consistency and may also make accurate SPMI replay tricky (SPMI will record possibly a different count snapshot than the jit sees).
+This may cause issues for count consistency and may also make accurate SPMI replay tricky (SPMI will record possibly a different count snapshot than the JIT sees).

 The implementation for TieredPGO was intentionally kept simple (in part to allow easy import and export) and a "production ready" implementation will likely do things differently:
 * allow one slab per method, or multiple slabs